-Assistant Headmasters - Melanie Brintnall, Vanessa Steger
+Assistant Headmasters - Charles Smith and Vanessa Steger

-The Assistant Headmasters manage academic and instructional matters at the school, as requested by the Headmaster, and acts as an essential liaison for families, students, faculty and staff regarding student academic performance.
+The Assistant Headmasters manage academic and instructional matters at the school, as requested by the Headmaster, and act as essential liaisons for families, students, faculty and staff regarding student academic performance.
 They are experienced liberal arts instructors and leaders with an extensive knowledge of providing a Great Books core curriculum to children and/or teenagers.
-They report directly to the Headmaster and also coordinate with relevant Great Hearts Central Office Staff regarding academic and instructional matters.
+They report directly to the Headmaster and also coordinate with relevant Great Hearts Texas Staff regarding academic and instructional matters.